CursedRicky/napoleChrome/README.md

 ### What it does?

-With this script you can copy all your Chrome informations on another folder, you can use it every time you change your PC.
+With this script you can copy all your Chrome informations on another folder,it can be used when changing your PC to store your old browser.

 ### How it works?